nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 Users that fail to adequately report this information may be excluded from the challenge.

 ## References
-- [1] *"nuScenes: A multimodal dataset for autonomous driving"*, H. Caesar, V. Bankiti, A. H. Lang, S. Vora, V. E. Liong, Q. Xu, A. Krishnan, Y. Pan, G. Baldan and O. Beijbom, In arXiv preprint arXiv:1903.11027.
+- [1] *"nuScenes: A multimodal dataset for autonomous driving"*, H. Caesar, V. Bankiti, A. H. Lang, S. Vora, V. E. Liong, Q. Xu, A. Krishnan, Y. Pan, G. Baldan and O. Beijbom, In arXiv 2019.
-- [2] *"A Baseline for 3D Multi-Object Tracking"*, X. Weng and K. Kitani, arXiv 2019.
+- [2] *"A Baseline for 3D Multi-Object Tracking"*, X. Weng and K. Kitani, In arXiv 2019.
-- [3] *"Multiple object tracking performance metrics and evaluation in a smart room environment"*, K. Bernardin, A. Elbs, R. Stiefelhagen, Sixth IEEE International Workshop on Visual Surveillance, in conjunction with ECCV, 2006.
+- [3] *"Multiple object tracking performance metrics and evaluation in a smart room environment"*, K. Bernardin, A. Elbs, R. Stiefelhagen, In Sixth IEEE International Workshop on Visual Surveillance, in conjunction with ECCV, 2006.
+- [4] *"Are we ready for Autonomous Driving?
+The KITTI Vision Benchmark Suite"*, A. Geiger, P. Lenz, R. Urtasun, In CVPR 2012.